Combining Predictions of Auto Insurance Claims: General Methodology

 \subsection{Project Description}

-\begin{enumerate} \item (Data Process) The dataset is split into three parts following the Kaggle style: 22610 observations for \textbf{T}raining, 22629 observations for \textbf{V}alidation and 22617 observations for \textbf{H}oldout.
-All the variables in the training set are available for model construction while the response variables in the validation and holdout sets are hidden. \item (Prediction) Twelve forecasters came up with their methods to predict the ``total amount of claims'' (\textit{claimcst0}) for the validation and holdout sets.
-After the submission of their predictions, each forecaster was provided with the feedback (the measurements of prediction accuracy based on the validation set) of his/her own prediction and the best prediction.
-Then they adjusted their model accordingly and submitted an updated version of their predictions.
-We term these predictions by the forecasters as \textit{base predictions}, or more specifically \textit{base predictions before feedback} and \textit{base predictions after feedback}. \item (Model Combining) With all the twelve base predictions in step 2 as the candidate predictions for combining, we apply different model averaging methods and assess their performances on a subset of 5000 observations from the validation set to train the weights for combining. \item (Evaluation) Finally, an overall evaluation (based on the holdout set) of the performance of all the predictions (base predictions before feedback, base predictions after feedback, predictions using model combining methods) in steps 2 and 3 is conducted. \end{enumerate} \begin{rem} It is worth pointing out that 94\% of the claim costs are zeros (no claims) in the training set.
-We present a histogram and a Lorenz curve \citep{lorenz1905methods} (the cumulative proportion of the claim amount) of the training set in Figure \ref{fig:sd}.
-For the non-zero claims, the distribution is right-skewed and heavy-tailed.
-There is a massive spike at 0 with frequency at 21076, which is not plotted in Subfigure \ref{fig:lorenz-1} for space limitation. \end{rem}
+We demonstrated the performance of the different model combination methods for the Kangaroo data through the following procedure. \begin{enumerate} \item (Data Process) The dataset was split into 3 parts: 22,610 observations for {T} raining, 22,629 observations for {V}alidation, and 22,617 observations for {H}oldout; \item (Prediction) Using only the training data, 13 analysts built their models to predict the ``total amount of claims'' (\textit{claimcst0}).
+We refer to these predictions made by the analysts as \textit{candidate predictions}; \item (Model Combination) We applied different model combination methods on the 13~candidate prediction models from step 2 and trained the model averaging weights using a subset (5000 observations) of the validation set. \item (Evaluation) Finally, based on the holdout set, different predictive performance measures were calculated for both the candidate predictions and the combined predictions using model combination methods. \end{enumerate} \begin{Remark} It is worth pointing out that 94\% of the claim costs have the value of zero (no claims) in the training set.
+We present a histogram and a Lorenz curve \citep{lorenz1905methods} (the cumulative proportion of the claim amount against the cumulative proportion of insurers ) of the training set in Figure \ref{fig:sd}.
+For the non-zero claims, the distribution is right-skewed and heavy-tailed. \end{Remark}

-\begin{rem} In steps 2 and 3, although there are three response variables, the goal is to predict the total amount of the claims\textit{, claimcst0}.
-The performances of 12 base predictions evaluated on the 5000 random observations in step 3 are similar to the performances on the holdout set. \end{rem}
+\begin{Remark} In our description, it seems that not all the observations in the validation set are used.
+Indeed, in step 2, we used the validation set to evaluate the prediction accuracy of the candidate predictions.
+Then, the analysts modified their models (they may also choose not to modify their models).
+More accurately, the {\it candidate predictions} refer to the predictions made after such modifications have taken place.
+For more details, see Section \ref{subsec:Performance-of-combining}.
+In addition, the performances of the 13 candidate predictions evaluated using the 5000 random observations in step 3 are similar to the performances on the holdout set, verifying the reasonability of using a sample of size 5000 to train the weights. \end{Remark}